Software sorts out subjectivity

 Technology Research News

-is finding ways to automatically classify information.
+to automatically classify information.

 Applications like search engines that group similar documents do